Types of Proxy Servers

 While they have a wide range of prices, having just one user means private proxies are generally more expensive than shared proxies.
 But beware any private proxy that’s advertised as free.
 It may not provide essential support or protection from cyberthieves.
 Some low-cost or free private proxies may even hack data themselves.

 Shared rotating proxies provide a number of IP addresses that automatically change on a pre-determined schedule of rotation.
 Your proxied IP address varies with each request, which prevents rate-limiting or IP blocks.
 You can also use multiple proxies to carry out high traffic research quickly and efficiently, which can help grow your business.
-And certain shared proxies can help with SEO programs.
+And certain shared proxies can help with SEO programs and rank tracking tools.

 As for disadvantages: Because shared rotating proxies are assigned to multiple users, you have less control over how the proxy is being used.
 Also, if another user exceeds the limit on simultaneous data requests, the remote site may detect the proxy, blocking you and others users.
 And if another user on the shared proxy engages in illegal activity, all sharing users could be affected.